 Kathy is the founder and CEO of KCM Consulting L.L.C providing a full range of Human Resources, Benefits, Retirement and Risk Management strategic advice, planning and services to add business value.
 Kathy has been a Human Resources, Benefits and Retirement professional for 40 years.
 She received her B.S.
 Degree in Labor Relations and Personnel from the University of Maryland, completed the Human Resources Executive Program at Stanford University and Georgetown’s Executive Leadership program at McDonough School of Business.
 Kathy was a board member of the Washington Technical Professional Association for 10 years and served as President of the association and for 5 years served on the Advisory Board of Principal Financial Group.
 Kathy has worked in private industry, not for profit and employee owned companies.
 Kathy grew up in South Jersey and during summer breaks from high school and college worked on the family owned strawberry and blueberry farms.
 Kathy and her family have lived for 40 years in Montgomery County.

-Aizat Oladapo, Executive Committee Member
+Aizat Oladapo, Secretary

 Program Manager, Community Action Agency